materialdigital/core-ontology/docs/ontology_structure.md

 ``pmd:Morphologic Quality`` - A morphological quality is a material entity that represents the characteristics related to the shape, size, and structure of a material's features.

-``pmd:MaterialProperty`` - A property is a material trait in terms of the kind and magnitude of response to a specific imposed stimulus.
+``pmd:Material Property`` - A property is a material trait in terms of the kind and magnitude of response to a specific imposed stimulus.
 Generally, definitions of properties are made independent of material shape and size.

 Some concrete properties: